Letter from the CEO

 On behalf of the Board of Directors, I’m pleased to share that 2022 was a wonder-filled year of building bridges, inspiring minds, and impacting futures at EarlystART.

-In a few years we’ve grown to a nearly $8 million dollar enterprise with three three early learning centers, the most recent expansion happening in the fall of 2020, on the heels of the pandemic.
+In a few years we’ve grown to a nearly $8 million dollar enterprise with three early learning centers, the most recent expansion happening in the fall of 2020, on the heels of the pandemic.
 Since that time, we’ve learned that the world can change without warning and that resilience and innovation are oh-so essential.

 It is why 2022 can also be described as a year of resetting and rebuilding.
 Our Board continues to re-tool our strategic plan with greater intentionality.
 We’ve leaned into our governance practices and empowered new voices at the table.
 Through it all, one thing remains abundantly clear: without high-quality educators, we will compromise the futures of our most valuable asset – our children.